anonymokata/267E62F9-DD14-4324-A927-32328C755BC9/readme.md

 ## Why

-This project was created at the request of Pillar Technologies and is based off an online exercise found here: http://www.spoj.com/problems/ONP/.
+This project was created at the request of Pillar Technologies and is based off an online exercise found [here](http://www.spoj.com/problems/ONP/).
 The ultimate goal of this project is to create a C library that can be used to convert an algorithm between Reverse Polish Notation and Infix Notation.
 This conversion must also be handle the use of parentheses which can have the effect of changing the order or operation for operators in Infix Notation.

 ## How